 26: PRIMARY MENTAL HEALTH PROGRAM unt: Proposal Evaluation Form component write a number (between zero and the maximum allotted ribe your rating.
-Refer to pages 7-13 for guidance in evaluating items. to that t item) to I. Pro ogram Foundation A. Need - The proposal specifies areas of need that are responsive to the criteria outlined in the RFP and includes descriptive information.
-Max 5 pts. В. Existing Programs - The proposal describes related school-based programs and clearly delineates existing or proposed linkages.
+Refer to pages 8 -13 for guidance in evaluating items. to that item) to I. Pro ogram Foundation A. Need - The proposal specifies areas of need that are responsive to the criteria outlined in the RFP and includes descriptive information.
+Max.
+5 pts. В. Existing Programs - The proposal describes related school-based programs and clearly delineates existing or proposed linkages.
 (Do not evaluate CMHC here.)
+Max.
 5 pts.
 Tota al po ints for Section I Max.
 10 pts.
 II.
 Pri mary Project: Description and Implementation A. Objectives - The proposal clearly states objectives, which are related to the RFP, in measurable terms.
 Max.
 5 pts. В. Target Population - The proposal specifies demographics of the target population, including grade levels, and provides a rationale for any special conditions of eligibility. special conditions of engionity.
 Max.
 5 pts.
 C. Program Services: Students - The proposal describes how program services will be implemented for students (see page 8).
 Score on the basis of consistency with Application Requirements #1-19 on pages 4-5.
 For districts previously receiving funding through this grant, the application must also provide documentation of effectiveness of their interventions. ъ Max.
 20 pts.
 D. Program Services: Parents - The proposal describes how program services will be implemented for parents (see page 9).
 Score 5 points for adherence to requirements (i.e., permission to participate, involvement in progress and termination conferences, program evaluation), and up to 5 additional points for parent involvement and support components that exceed the minimum requirements.
-Mari 10 Е. Administration and Personnel - The proposal describes which staff will be involved in the program, their roles, training and hours in the program. wiax.
+10 Е. Administration and Personnel - The proposal describes which staff will be involved in the program, their roles, training and hours in the program. wax.
 10 pts.
 Max.
 10 pts.

-F. Dissemination Plan - The plan describes how the results of program Max.
-5 pts. outcomes will be considered and disseminated.
-G. Facilities - The district describes the spaces and other resources Max.
-10 pts. used in the implementation of the program.
+F. Dissemination Plan - The plan describes how the results of program outcomes will be considered and disseminated.

+G. Facilities - The district describes the spaces and other resources used in the implementation of the program.

 H. Program Timelines - The plan includes a timeline for implementation of the program.

-Max.
-5 pts.
-I. Program Evaluation - A district plan for evaluation of the program, Max.
-5 pts. including use of the data collection and management system of the Children's Institute.
+I. Program Evaluation - A district plan for evaluation of the program, including use of the data collection and management system of the Children's Institute.

 J. Budget - The budget provides sufficient support for success and appears reasonable.
 Review the Budget Explanation (Appendix D).

-Max.
-5 pts.
-Total points for Section II (Note: Continuing Districts total points will be divided in half, rounding
+Total points for Section II

+(Note: If a Continuing District, divide points in half and round up.)

 III.
-Complementary Mental Health Component: Description and Implementation (For Continuing Districts Only)
+Complementary Mental Health Component or PMHP Program Expansion: Description and Implementation

+(This section is for Continuing Districts Only)